AkvenJan/LithTech-DAT-UV-Vectors-Upscaler/README.md

     Lithtech Talon (DAT v70), uses DTX v2
     	Aliens versus Predator 2

+    Lithtech Jupiter (DAT v85), uses DTX v2
+    	No One Lives Forever 2: A Spy In H.A.R.M.'s Way Contract J.A.C.K.
+    	Tron 2.0

 But on practice I only tried them on DAT v56, DAT v66 and DAT v70 only

 # UV Vectors vs OPQ Vectors